Update you browser

 Term 1

-Term 1 begins with the Interrogating Your Practice and Deconstructing Assumptions (45 credits) unit, which focuses on developing tools for deconstructing and critiquing your own practice and previous methods/approaches and providing new contexts and directions for your work.
+This unit focuses on developing tools for deconstructing and critiquing your own practice and previous methods/approaches, as well as providing new contexts and directions for your work.
 Emphasis is placed on inviting new thoughts and progressive ideas through which to develop a ceramics and glass practice.
-During the unit you will be offered opportunities to explore techniques, collections, and environments alongside new modes of thinking to challenge and expand your perception of Ceramics & Glass practice.
+During the unit you will be offered a series of opportunities to explore techniques, collections, environments alongside new modes of thinking aimed at challenging and expanding your current perception of Ceramics & Glass practice.

 Term 2